-If «Customer Name» does not provide BPA with such timely notice in accordance with the preceding paragraph, then BPA shall determine the order and associated amounts of Tier 2 remarketing and removal of New Resources to the extent necessary to comply with section 10.2.

-10.2 Extent of Removal

-Tier 2 remarketing and removal of New Resources pursuant to section 10.1 shall apply until:

-(1) the remarketed Tier 2 Rate purchase amounts plus the removed New Resource amounts equal the amount by which «Customer Name»’s Tier 2 Rate purchase amounts plus its New Resources exceed its Above-RHWM Load, or

-(2) all of «Customer Name»’s Tier 2 Rate purchase amounts are remarketed and all of its New Resources are removed.

-10.3 Partial Resource Removal
+10.2 Partial Resource Removal

-When only a portion of a Specified Resource or Unspecified Resource Amounts is being removed pursuant to section 10.1, such resources shall be removed proportionally to maintain the same annual shape for the resource that «Customer Name» has established in Exhibit A.
+When only a portion of an eligible Dedicated Resource is removed pursuant to section 10.1 above, such resources shall be removed proportionally to maintain the same annual shape for the resource as established in Exhibit A.

-10.4 Remarketing of Power(07/21/09 Version)
+10.3 Responsibilities for Remarketing Tier 2 Rate Purchase Obligation Amounts and Disposition of Dedicated Resource

-Consistent with rates established under the TRM, «Customer Name» shall be subject to applicable charges or credits associated with BPA’s remarketing of purchase amounts of Firm Requirements Power at Tier 2 Rates.
-Except as specified in section 10.5, «Customer Name» shall be responsible for remarketing of any amounts of its Dedicated Resources, Specified or Unspecified, that are removed or reduced pursuant to this Agreement.
+«Customer Name» shall be subject to applicable charges or credits, as established in a 7(i) Process, associated with BPA’s remarketing of Tier 2 Rate purchase obligation amounts of Firm Requirements Power.

+Except as specified in section 10.4 below, «Customer Name» shall be responsible for the disposition of any amounts of its Dedicated Resources, whether Specified Resources or Committed Power Purchase Amounts that are removed or reduced pursuant to this Agreement.

-10.5 Removal of Resources Taking DFS
+10.4 Removal of Resources Taking RSS

-The following shall apply for any Dedicated Resources: (1) for which «Customer Name» is purchasing DFS under this Agreement, and (2) that are partially or entirely removed pursuant to section 10.1.
+If «Customer Name» purchases RSS for any New Resources that are partially or entirely removed pursuant to sections 10.1 or 10.2 above, then the following shall apply:

-10.5.1 «Customer Name» shall continue to apply the entire amount of any such resources to load consistent with applicable provisions stated in Exhibit D.
+10.4.1 «Customer Name» shall continue to supply the entire amount of any such resources consistent with applicable provisions stated in Exhibit J.

-10.5.2 BPA shall remarket the amounts of any such resources that are removed pursuant to section 10.1 in the same manner BPA remarkets Tier 2 Rate purchase amounts in section 10.4.
-BPA shall continue to provide DFS in accordance with applicable provisions in Exhibit D to any amounts of such resources that remain after resource removal.
+10.4.2 BPA shall remarket the amounts of any such resources that are removed pursuant to section 10.1 in the same manner BPA remarkets Tier 2 Rate purchase obligation amounts in section 10.3.
+BPA shall revise Exhibit A to identify the amounts of any such resources that are removed.
+BPA shall continue to provide RSS in accordance with applicable provisions in Exhibit J to any amounts of such resources that remain in Exhibit A after resource removal.

-END LOAD FOLLOWING template.
+Include in SLICE/BLOCK and BLOCK templates:

+10.5 New Resource Removal and Remarketing of Tier 2 Rate Purchase Obligation Amounts with an Updated Net Requirement Forecast

+For purposes of this section 10, if BPA calculates an updated Net Requirement forecast for «Customer Name» as provided in section 17.6.2, then BPA shall establish a substitute amount that shall apply instead of «Customer Name»’s Above-CHWM Load for the remaining year(s) of the applicable Rate Period.
+Such substitute amount (negative values set to zero) shall equal: (A) «Customer Name»’s updated Total Retail Load forecast, submitted consistent with section 17.6.2, minus (B) Customer Name»’s Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, Consumer-Owned Resources serving On-Site Consumer Load, and «Customer Name»’s CHWM. «Customer Name» shall notify BPA of any elections under section 10.1 above by February 28 ahead of power delivery for the applicable Fiscal Year.

+END SLICE/BLOCK and BLOCK templates.